dmachard/go-dnscollector/doc/configuration.md

 Options:
 - `drop-fqdn-file`: (string) path file to a fqdn drop list, domains list must be a full qualified domain name
 - `drop-domain-file`: (string) path file to domain drop list, domains list can be a partial domain name with regexp expression
+- `keep-fqdn-file`: (string) path file to a fqdn keep list (all others are dropped), domains list must be a full qualified domain name
+- `keep-domain-file`: (string) path file to domain keep list (all others are dropped), domains list can be a partial domain name with regexp expression
 - `drop-queryip-file`: (string) path file to the query ip or ip prefix drop list
 - `keep-queryip-file`: (string) path file to the query ip or ip prefix keep list, addresses in both drop and keep are always kept
 - `drop-rcodes`: (list of string) rcode list, empty by default